morkonrad/CoopCL/README.md

 ----------------
 After successful build and tests, the CoopCL should be ready to go.

-It's header only library so yo need to only link whith your app.
+It's header only library so you need to only link whith your app.

 Check sample usage/application below.